MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cd2dbitmap-class.md

 ```

 ### <a name="return-value"></a>Valore restituito
- Puntatore a interfaccia risorse scollegato.
+ Puntatore a interfaccia risorsa scollegato.

 ##  <a name="get"></a>  CD2DBitmap::Get
  Restituisce l'interfaccia ID2D1Bitmap